Sano College: History

+Departments

 Sano Nihon University College has 12 fields of study and is open to international students as of the 2016/17 school year.
 Currently there are students from China, Nepal, and Vietnam attending but the school is open to students worldwide.
 The college is also open for adults to take a class or two of their choice for personal study.
 There are a large number of English speaking staff and teachers.